-Abigail, an Old Testament name -- she was the wife of David, renowned for her beauty, wisdom, and prophetic powers -- that became a term for a maid in the early nineteenth century, leading to a fall from favor.
-Now, Abigail's back in a big way--it is Number 8 on the 2013 list-- liked for its slightly proper vintage charm.
+Abigail is an Old Testament name—she was the wife of David, renowned for her beauty, wisdom, and prophetic powers—that became a term for a maid in the early nineteenth century, which led to a fall from favor.
+Now, Abigail's back in a big way—it's Number 8 on the 2014 list—liked for its slightly proper vintage charm.

 Abigail has been the name of two of our First Ladies—three, if you count the character on The West Wing—and Abby has been the name of a host of television and movie characters—she has been seen on screen in everything from Mad Men to The Lovely Bones.